The American Jobs Plan: America’s Infrastructure Imperatives

 - We transitioned to a new cloud-based TMS application and development partner.

-- AAGEX refinanced our capital structure, adding financial depth to ensure access to future needs.
+- AGX refinanced our capital structure, adding financial depth to ensure access to future needs.

 - We added strong sales and operations specialists to our network, representing truckload, less than truckload, expedited, dedicated, and managed yard services.